We have recieved your query.

 1 Kanal = 20 Marla

-Suppose the builder has got a plot of 1,000 sq m and the permissible FAR, according to development plans, is 1.5.
-He is allowed to construct a building on 1,500 sq mt of this plot.
-It is the ratio of the total floor area in the building compared with the total plot area.
+Suppose the builder has got a plot of 1,000 sq m and the permissible FAR, according to development plans is 2.4.
+He is allowed to construct a building on 2,400 sq m of this plot.
+It is the ratio of the total floor area of the building compared with the total plot area.

 Building Coverage Ratio (BCR) = Building Area / Site Area